cralonsobcn/cralonsobcn/README.md

 # About Me
 I'm Cristian, a Software Engineer based in Barcelona, Spain.
-Certified in Kubernetes, Terraform, and GCP with +2 years of hands-on experience in cloud infrastructure and automation, seeking to leverage expertise in building scalable and secure systems.
+Certified and passionate in Kubernetes, Terraform, and GCP with +2 years of hands-on experience in cloud infrastructure and automation.

-I'm passionate about Kubernetes, Cloud infrastructure, automation, security, best practices and helping people achieve their goals.

-Problem solver with strong communication and adaptability skills, capable of prioritizing high volumes of work based on issue severity and internal SLAs, ensuring efficient and organized task management.
+Problem solver with strong communication and adaptability skills, capable of prioritizing high volumes of work based on priority, severity and internal SLAs to ensure an efficient and organized management.

-For the last two years I’ve been testing technologies in my virtualized environments and personal K8s Homelab based on kubeadm.
+For the last two years I’ve been deploying services and new stacks in my virtualized environments and personal K8s Homelab based on kubeadm.

-As a natural seeker of knowledge, I focus my efforts on achieving the Prometheus Associate and CKS certifications to expand my professional competences.

 [![Website](https://img.shields.io/badge/website-3b3b39.svg?logo=github&logoColor=white)](https://cralonsobcn.github.io/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/cristian-a-811a2b148)